Vrolijk/OSDD/workshop/readme.md

 ```1c:6f:65:4f:54:6b > ff:ff:ff:ff:ff:ff, ARP, length 42: Request who-has 10.0.0.2 (ff:ff:ff:ff:ff:ff) tell 192.168.1.3, length 28 ```
 ```1c:6f:65:4d:bb:98 > 1c:6f:65:4f:54:6b, ARP, length 60: Reply 10.0.0.2 is-at 1c:6f:65:4d:bb:98, length 46 ```
   <br>
 On PING you only see the request, not the reply.
-This is the most common problem when working with data diodes. <br>
+This is the most common problem when working with data diodes because PING has no information about PONG.
+Pong tries to inform PING but the data diode blocks the reply.
+In the next step we will manualy supply this information to PING. <br>
-For troubleshooting data diodes starting TCPDUMP on both machines is the first step.
+Remember: For troubleshooting data diodes using <b>tcpdump</b> on both machines is the first thing to do.
+Check if you see traffic on both machines, check for ARP replies on PONG.

 ## Step 5: Add ARP entry to PING
 To tell PONG that 10.0.0.2 is behind the interface enp1s0 we need to add an ARP entry.
 This is needed after every reboot. <br><br>